ChrisCavs/cDOM/README.md

 Perform an animation on the wrapped elements.

-Animate will accept the following arguements:
+Animate will accept the following arguments:
 * Properties object, with key-value pairs pointing towards css properties.
 * Duration, given in milliseconds, in which the animation will take place.
 * Easing function, given as a string (ex: `ease-in`, `easeOutElastic`)